material-components/material-web/docs/components/fab.md

 ## Accessibility

-For each non-extended FAB, an `aria-label` should be provided as the icon text is not typcially considered accessible.
+For each non-extended FAB, an `aria-label` should be provided as the icon text is not typically considered accessible.
 If `aria-label` is not provided, the FAB will default to announcing its visible contents.

 ```html